CogStack/CogStack-SemEHR/docker/README.md

     - output_docs: for saving `temporary` NLP annotations;
     - semehr_results: for saving SeEHR results.
 - (optional) create a SemEHR configuration file (semehr_settings.json) in `data` dir.
 If not, a default configuration will be used, i.e. `docker/docker_doc_based_settings.json`.
 - (optional) [*Gazetteer settings*] A sample gazetteer will be used for NLP annotation.
 This is a list of entities used for a stroke subtyping study.
 It is recommended to use a UMLS gazetteer that bio-yodie can use.
 Due to license purpose, we cannot provide it.
 If you have got a UMLS license, please follow instructions from [here](https://github.com/GateNLP/bio-yodie-resource-prep) to populate your own.
+Or, you can get in touch (honghan.wu@gmail.com) for help on the resource generation.

 ### run the container
 ```